Master of Science in Facility Management

 BEng(Hons), MSc, PhD, CEng, RPE, MHKIE, FCIBSE, FBSOMES, F.PFM

 - This is a mixed-mode programme.
 Students can pursue their studies in either the full-time or part-time mode.
-Depending on their pace of study, they should normally be able to complete the programme full time in 1 year and part time in 2.5 years.
+Depending on their pace of study, they should normally be able to complete the programme full time in 1 year or part time in 2.5 years.
 Students are required to attend classes in the daytime and evening if they choose the full-time mode.

 - This programme is offered within the Postgraduate Scheme in Construction and Environment.